Trump And UKs Labour Set For Rocky Special Relationship - UrduPoint

 Labour is historically close to the Democratic Party, and several senior figures attended its convention in Chicago in July when Kamala Harris was anointed its presidential candidate.

-Last month, Trump accused Starmer's government of "blatant foreign interference" in the US election over the visit and a now-deleted LinkedIn post by a Labour official that called for volunteers to travel to North Carolina to campaign for Harris.
+Last month, Trump accused Starmer's government of "blatant foreign interference" in the US election over the visit and Labour staffers campaigning for Harris.

-Behind the scenes, Labour has spent recent months trying to build bridges with Trump's team, and Starmer dined for two hours with Trump in September in their first face-to-face meeting.
+Behind the scenes, Labour has spent recent months trying to build bridges with Trump's team, and Starmer dined for two hours with Trump in September.

-Starmer's official spokesman on Wednesday insisted that the prime minister had developed a good relationship with Trump and that he looks forward to working "closely" with the president-elect.

 Recent Stories